How Does a Spinal Cord Injury Occur?

 Criminal action isn’t the only legal avenue following an act of violence that causes significant harm.
 The injured party may file a lawsuit if the violence results in a serious injury such as spinal cord damage.
 These types of situations result in roughly 12 percent of all spinal cord injuries.

-Our Greenville catastrophic injury lawyers at Hardee & Hardee work hard to help those injured as a result of someone else’s negligence.
+Our Greenville spinal cord injury lawyers at Hardee & Hardee work hard to help those injured as a result of someone else’s negligence.
 Suffering a spinal cord injury is never easy and those affected have rights to take civil action against those who cause them harm.

 It’s important to protect your rights with skilled legal counsel.
 Trust that our team puts your best interests first, guiding you throughout the entire process so you know what to expect every step of the way.